retorquere/zotero-better-bibtex/README.md

 ## Configuration

-The Better BibTeX configuration pane can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.
+The Better BibTeX [configuration-pane|Customized-Exports](https://github.com/ReichenHack/zotero-better-bibtex/wiki/configuration-pane|Customized-Exports) can be found under the regular Zotero preferences pane, tab 'Better Bib(La)TeX'.

 # Installation (one-time)

 After installation, the plugin will auto-update to newer releases.
-Install by downloading the [latest version](https://raw.github.com/ReichenHack/zotero-better-bibtex/master/zotero-better-bibtex-0.5.14.xpi) (**0.5.14**, released on 2014-05-16 10:58).
+Install by downloading the [latest version](https://raw.github.com/ReichenHack/zotero-better-bibtex/master/zotero-better-bibtex-0.5.14.xpi) (**0.5.14**, released on 2014-05-16 11:05).
 If you are not prompted with a Firefox installation dialog then double-click the downloaded xpi; Firefox ought to start and present you with the installation dialog.

 For standalone Zotero, do the following: